0xundef/OLE-Syncalendar/README.md

 ![import calendar events](doc_export.png)

-the next step is to import the events to the google calendar
+The next step is to import the events to the google calendar